fbielejec/fbielejec.github.io/_posts/2018-1-11-aws-meltdown.md

 ---
 layout: post
-title: Patching your AWS EC2 instance for the Meltdown vulnerability
+title: Patching your AWS EC2 instance for the Meltdown/Spectre vulnerabilities
 ---

 <!-- TODO: Intro -->